Shelane Chapman, with her daughter Genevieve, elder son Gabriel, younger son Lucas, and her mother Gisele Augustin Senatus.

 Shelane: I began wondering if medicine was for me, because it would take around seven years to finish.
 Eventually, I went to study nursing at Southbank.
 However, I had to drop out in the second year because Gabriele wasn’t happy in his nursery and it was making me feel anxious.
 I was looking after other people yet suffering panic attacks myself, and it just didn’t work.
 My mum came over for six months at a time because I didn’t know anyone else.

-It was five or six years after moving to the UK, that Shelane found another Haitian connection in London.
+It was five or six years after moving to the UK that Shelane found another Haitian connection in London.
 “I was beginning to think that I was the only Haitian in London,” she says.
 “Even now, the Haitian community is very small.”

 Shelane has since been working in various voluntary positions, feeling it is important for her to be with her kids.
-She did have a job in a school, but says that she left it because she had separated with her partner and couldn’t work in an environment where she had to smile constantly.
+She did have a job in a school, but says that she left it because she had separated from her partner and couldn’t work in an environment where she had to smile constantly.
 Currently, Shelane works as a carer in a care home in Kent.
 She also volunteers in two schools and runs a playgroup for babies.

 Ever since moving to London, Shelane has been back to Haiti twice.
 Despite having British citizenship, she admits she doesn’t feel she fully belongs in either country.
 “If I went back to Haiti,” she says, “I’d have to get used to everything again; and here I am still trying to adapt to everything.”